somenath203/Movie-Recommender-System/README.md

 provide personalized movie recommendations.
 The system is built using Python and uses libraries such as pandas and scikit-learn for data manipulation and machine learning.
 Additionally, a
 Streamlit app is developed for a user-friendly interface to interact with the recommendation system.

+## Dataset Used in this Project

+The dataset used in this project is taken from here: https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata

 ## Live Preview of the application